-Coming away from any relationship with a narcissist is devastating if that was your parents, a close friend, family member or your partner.
+Coming away from any relationship with a narcissist is devastating if that was your parent, a close friend, a family member or your partner.

-The painful memories of the past, slowly putting the pieces together, often whilst the narcissist in your life is still playing some form of a game.
-Trying to destroy you when you’re already down and trying to pick yourself back up.
+The painful memories of the past, slowly putting the pieces together, often while the narcissist in your life is still playing some form of a game, trying to destroy you when you’re already down and trying to pick yourself back up.

 - Adrenaline fatigue.

 Often left feeling crazy with little or no self-esteem.
 Losing jobs, money, homes, your possessions, some lose their children and their sanity.

 Trying to work out what actually happened and fitting the pieces of your life back together is hard enough, yet with the trauma bond, the fact they can play nice, your reactions at times from being provoked to now creating boundaries, going no contact, and putting your life back together you are left feeling as though you’re fighting for your life and no one understands.
 Unfortunately, far too many of us go through this in silence.
 You are not alone in this.
 People have recovered.
 There is help and support out there.
 If they were a narcissist or not, toxic people create just as much misery and mayhem in our lives.
 It often leaves us with more self-doubt, so here are a few things narcissistic people do in relationships.